AndroidDeveloperBandung/awesome-android-learning/README.md

-## Awesome Android Articles
+## Awesome Android Learning

-> A curated list of Android related articles available in English or Bahasa
+> A curated list of Android related articles and resources available in English or Bahasa

 Your contribution is very encouraged and will highly appreciated!
 Every commit matters! 💪💪